Advice and resources : Taking antibiotics safely

 Use antibiotics correctly

-Using antibiotics the wrong way can cause some bacteria to be become resistant, known as antimicrobial resistance (AMR).
+Using antibiotics the wrong way can cause some bacteria to become resistant, known as antimicrobial resistance (AMR).

-This means the antibiotics are no longer effective and this can lead to more serious infections and complications, both for yourself and others.
+This means the antibiotics are no longer effective, and this can lead to more serious infections and complications, both for yourself and others.

 Please remember:

-- antibiotics won’t work in the case of a cold or the flu
+- Antibiotics won’t work in the case of a cold or the flu

-- only take them when your healthcare professional advises them
+- Only take them when your healthcare professional advises them

-- follow your health professional’s advice on when and how to take antibiotics
+- Follow your health professional’s advice on when and how to take antibiotics

-- never use leftover antibiotics - take leftover antibiotics to your pharmacy for safe disposal
+- Never use leftover antibiotics - take leftover antibiotics to your pharmacy for safe disposal

-Antibiotics Ipc Lets Keep Them Working Bh985
+Antibiotics - Let's Keep Them Working

 File size: 4.96MB